from aviary.core.aviary_problem import AviaryProblem, reload_aviary_problem

 This is done with a helper function reload_aviary_problem().
 This function returns a fresh AviaryProblem loaded with all of the information from the sizing run.
 To reconstruct the design aircraft, reload_aviary_problem needs two pieces of information: a specific results file generated by Aviary after sizing an aircraft, and the original phase info used by the design mission.

-Here we will reload the design problem, then use that reloaded problem to run the same “fallout” mission as before.
+Here we will reload the design problem, then use that reloaded problem to run the same “off_design_max_range” mission as before.
 When viewing the results, we can see they exactly match the results we got earlier.

 reloaded_problem = av.reload_aviary_problem(